lizhunan/IELTS/speaking/part2-题库.md

 Why you got lost
 And explain how you found the right road.

 This topic reminds me of / I am going to take about a time when I got lost in my childhood.
 At that time, I was about three years old.
 My mother and I went to the shopping mall.
 At the entrance of the mall, there was a beautiful fountain.
 I became very interested in the fountain.
 I used to wait quietly by the side of the fitting room when my mother tried on a dress in a clothes store.
 But that day, I sneaked out when my mom was in the fitting room and went to the fountain.
 I played with the water for a while before coming back to my mom.
 But I was kind of lost.
 Looking through every shop for several times, I didn’t find my mom.
-Actually, I just couldn’t remember which shop my mom was in. being scared and anxious, I went to the shop assistant for help.
+Actually, I just couldn’t remember which shop my mom was in.
+I was scared and anxious, I went to the shop assistant for help.
 Thanks to the nice lady, she helped me look for my mom by means of the broadcasting system.
 Finally, my mom went to the staff office and picked me up.
 That was the only time when I got lost.
 Since then, I have never got lost.